gboulant/todogo/doc/talks/talk01.rst

 The usage of a remote git repository can be usefull:

+* It could be considered as a backup of your data
 * You may synchronize your todo lists on all your computers
-* You may share the todo lists with other users.
-It is posible even if it is not a feature of todogo, which is a personal todo list manager.
+* You may share the todo lists with other users, even if it is not a feature of todogo, which is a personal todo list manager.

 ===============================
 Configuring Todogo - ``config``